Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_rest_api/index_content.rst

 .. displayitem::
    :header: Add an API Route to your App
-   :description: Learn how to develop a simple API for your application
+   :description: Learn how to develop a simple API for your App.
    :col_css: col-md-6
    :button_link: add_api.html
    :height: 150